 The simplest answer on why I support Trump over Hillary Clinton is that (I believe) Trump does not hate America and most Americans, and I believe Hillary viscerally does and has for most of her life.
 This isn’t a McCarthyist witch hunt against vaguely ‘un-American’ people, or any kind of attack on dissidents.
 By hating America I don’t mean being critical of parts of its history like slavery and discrimination, or aspects of its contemporary governance or society, which would include my own sentiments.
 I mean being deeply antithetical to its most fundamental tenets: its Bill of Rights and other underlying principles and ideals, which can be summed up as ‘do what you want as long as you aren’t demonstrably physically or financially hurting anyone else,’ with some room for legislation on quality-of-life and moral issues at the state and local levels.
 Progressives like Bernie Sanders support Constitutional liberties but have a broader understanding of liability for harm, the merits of which can be debated another time.
 But Hillary is no Progressive, and if she ever was, she hasn’t been for decades; to her the Constitution is a dead letter.
 She is a neoliberal imperialist (or proponent of what I call ‘privatized mercantilism,’ where international banks and corporations have become the only ‘mother nation,’ and citizens are just natural resources to be politically and socially ‘stabilized’ and economically exploited), and any ideals she may still hold onto are eagerly surrendered for money and power.

 To go into further detail, Hillary Clinton is committed to carrying out a long-running plan by an international cabal made up mostly of bankers and businessmen to embroil the US in a world war (quite possibly with Russia and/or China) or other catastrophe that might well kill large numbers of people and would be used to end all national sovereignty and usher in a world government; or to incrementally moving us towards that goal if war is not yet in the cards, as Obama has attempted (and mostly failed thus far) to do.
 What could be more dangerous (to use a frequent anti-Trump epithet) than that?
 No lasting damage Trump might blunder his way into could approach what Hillary already has in mind.
 While Trump is an offensive person in some ways, his policy proposals are actually not that bad compared to the other available party platforms (and Hillary’s are the worst of the four by far).
-Most of them are rather good within the framework of ‘reality’ where we currently operate politically: not just in terms of mental and physical limits to action, but also of the mass delusions of our day (about who or what is a threat and how great; who is running the system, what would happen if we opposed them, what kind of economic and political system would best benefit us) that one must play to in order to get elected and get laws passed.
+Most of them are rather good within the framework of ‘reality’ where we currently operate politically: not just in terms of physical limits to action, but also of the mentalities and the mass delusions of our day (about who or what is a threat and how great; who is running the system, what would happen if we opposed them, what kind of economic and political system would best benefit us) that one must play to in order to get elected and get laws passed.